 It was mating season on North Seymour, and love was definitely in the air.
 Magnificent male frigate birds crouched in barren bushes, with red breasts puffed out to attract the females.
 Several times I saw females approach the males, and a somewhat awkward tango with gangly flailing limbs would inevitably ensue atop the low lying shrubbery.

 The other avian species profuse on the island were the quirky blue-footed boobies.
-The booby males exhibited their elaborate courting dance, lifting one bright blue webbed foot then the other while strutting around their potential mates.
+The booby males exhibited their elaborate courting dance, lifting one bright blue webbed foot, and then the other, while proudly strutting around their potential mates.
 Their distinctive whistling enhanced the exuberant posturing.
-The guide pointed out that the brighter blue the male’s feet, the more desirable he is to the duller females.
+Our guide pointed out that the brighter blue the male’s feet, the more desirable he is to the duller females.
 Brightness is apparently an attractive sign of youthful male virility.

 Boobies breed and nest only when conditions are right, and they scout out several nesting sites to choose the one most perfect just before the eggs are laid.
 In other words, boobies are not at all careless where they put their progeny.
 Some of the females had already laid eggs in nests under bushes along the edge of the trail, and crouching birds watched us carefully as we passed by.